-- We support everyone to uphold the Fair Play values: enjoy; respect - We provide information, resources and guidance on how to stay safe, promote equality, diversity and inclusion and report concerns is easy to access, understand and implement. - There is a club Welfare Officer who is responsible for safeguarding and equality at our club; their name and contact details are clearly displayed at the club. - Children and adults are actively encouraged to report any concerns they have about themselves or others; those who report concerns are protected and supported.
+- We support everyone to uphold the Fair Play values: enjoy; respect. - Information, resources and guidance on how to stay safe, promote equality, diversity and inclusion and report concerns is easy to access, understand and implement. - There is a club Welfare Officer or named person responsible for safeguarding and equality at our club; their name and contact details are clearly displayed at the club. - Children and adults are actively encouraged to report any concerns they have about themselves or others; those who report concerns are protected and supported.